Skills Camp Information

 Biking Levels

-The McgeeCycle Summer Camp is designed for kids aged 12-16 with previous mountain biking experience.
+The McgeeCycle Summer Camp is designed for kids aged 7-14 with previous mountain biking experience.

-Please select the level that best suits your child at registration.
+Please select the level that best suits your child at the time of registration.
 This will not lock your child into a specific program or group; rather, it will help our staff determine the range of skills needed to plan the best activities for each group.
 Please note that most of our riding is on single-track trails.
 These narrow trails have rocks and roots, which differ greatly from gravel roads or other recreational trails.

-If your child does not meet the age or skill requirements for Camp, we offer alternative programming including private & group mountain bike lessons.
+If your child does not meet the age or skill requirements for Camp, we offer alternative programming, including private & group mountain bike lessons.

 Level 1